Easy Blueberry-Crammed Banana Oat Bread

 - Extra oats for topping (optional)

-- Preheat oven to 350F.
-Grease a 9 x 5 pan with coconut oil and line with parchment paper.
+- Preheat oven to 350F and grease a 9" x 5" pan with coconut oil and line with parchment paper.

-- In a medium sized mixing bowl, add the dry ingredients then stir to combine.
+- In another medium-sized bowl, add the dry ingredients except for the blueberries then stir to combine.

-- Add the wet ingredients to the dry ones and but don’t over mix.
+- Slowly fold in the wet ingredients to the dry ones but don’t over mix.
 Gently fold in the blueberries.

 - Pour the batter into a lightly greased 9 x 5 loaf pan and sprinkle a few blueberries with a small handful of oats over top.

-- Bake for 45 minutes in a convection oven or up to 55 in a regular oven.
-Cook till golden and toothpick comes out clean.
+- Bake for 45-55 minutes until golden on top and toothpick comes out clean.